 - Atlas Tomato: Atlas tomatoes are a great example of determinate beefsteak tomatoes.
 They’re easily grown both in containers and in the ground, and they only take 65 days from planting to yield ruby red tomatoes!

-- Bush Beefsteak Tomato: Also known as an early grower, bush beefsteak tomatoes produce large and heavy tomatoes perfect to slice up and stick in a burger.
+- Bush Beefsteak Tomato: Also known as an early grower, bush beefsteak tomatoes produce large, heavy tomatoes perfect for slicing on a burger.
 They’re also a good option for people living in climates with a short growing season.

 - Gold Nugget Tomato: With one of the shortest growing season of them all (56 days!), Gold Nugget tomatoes are small, round or slightly oval cherry-sized tomatoes with a shockingly yellow color.
 Their unique color doesn’t mean they’re not still great for salads and sauces, though!

 Because determinate tomato varieties have different growing habits, there are slightly different caring guidelines that you should follow if you happen to grow these tomatoes in your garden.